 “You don’t want to ‘cook’ the salmon,” says Michael Jacobs, self-described “Smoke Master,” who’s been smoking salmon for over two decades.
-“Instead,” he says, “I ’infuse’ it with a delicate blend of hickory and mesquite to impart a distinctly smokey flavor.”
+“Instead,” he says, “it’s “infused” with a delicate blend of hickory and mesquite to impart a distinctly smokey flavor.”
 But before it’s even smoked, each batch is brined in a unique blend of all-natural ingredients, hand-selected by the Smoke Master, himself, and guaranteed to satisfy even the most die-hard of smoked salmon connoisseurs.
-Michael’s wife and partner, Rhona, gets the final say in what eventually makes it to customers tables.
+Michael’s wife and partner, Rhona, gets the final say in what eventually makes it to customers’ tables.
 “She’s my harshest critic,” says Michael, “and whether it’s a new recipe or a new batch of smoked salmon, Rhona’s word is final.”

 Michael and Rhona’s story began on the east coast of Ireland, where they first met, then married, and eventually started their family.
 They wistfully admit that they were spoiled with the abundance of fresh Atlantic Salmon, smoked in the best of Ireland’s traditions.
-When the Jacobs family emigrated to America in the mid-1980s, they were hard pressed to find smoked salmon that resembled anything like what they used to eat from their native homeland.
-Although they enjoyed the best of the Pacific Northwest’s smokehouses, they never found anything quite like the smoked fish from home… and that’s when they began to do it themselves.
+When the Jacobs family immigrated to America in the mid-1980s, they were hard-pressed to find smoked salmon that resembled anything like what they used to eat from their native homeland.
+Although they enjoyed the best of the Pacific Northwest’s smokehouses, they never found anything quite like the smoked fish from home… and that’s when they began to make it themselves.

 What started out as a hobby has turned into a successful family business for the Jacobses.
-Each week, the pair begins the process of smoking small batches of salmon to sell at the Portland Farmers Market at PSU on Saturdays and the Hillsdale Farmers Market on Sundays.
+Each week, the pair begins the process of smoking small batches of salmon to sell at the Portland Farmers Market at PSU on Saturdays.
 They have steadily built their culinary reputation among Portland’s locals, as well as those visiting as far away as Germany and Japan.
 “We pride ourselves on using only the freshest and finest ingredients around,” says Michael.
 He adds that having access to a steady supply of premium, wild-caught, Pacific Northwest salmon makes his work a bit easier, too.